 1. Sakura Pigma Micron Pen Set

 Designed in the early 1980s as an inexpensive delivery system for their patented pigment-based ink, Sakura’s Pigma Micron pen, with its familiar beige barrel and gear-shaped top, remains the best-quality technical pen in its class.
 Permanent, fade resistant, chemically stable, bleed free, and run-proof once dry, Sakura’s archival-quality Pigma ink makes the Micron the go-to tool not only for artists, but for anyone concerned with preserving their work.
 Like most technical drawing pens, especially those with super-fine tips, Pigma Microns are somewhat delicate.
 Fortunately, Sakura’s website contains a wealth of useful advice on how to use and care for your pens, including instructions for switching out a bent nib for a usable one from an empty cartridge.
-This set comes with eight pens, each with a different tip size or shape: 0.2mm, 0.25mm, 0.3mm, 0.35mm, 0.45mm, and 0.5mm, plus one brush tip and one graphic tip.
+This set comes with three pens, each with a different fine to medium-fine tip size: 0.1mm, 0.3mm, and 0.5mm.

 3. Staedtler Assorted Pigment Liners, 8-Piece Set

 Another pen that uses pigment-based ink, the Staedtler Pigment Liner produces a smooth, dark line that’s waterproof, fade resistant, and acid free.
 While you’ll pay more for it than for pens of similar quality, it might be just the right pen for you, with the great advantage of having a long metal tip that makes it easy to use with raised inking rulers to avoid smearing.
 Another big plus: though it’s not recommended, you can leave these pens uncapped for up to 18 hours without their drying out—great for the forgetful, or for artists working with multiple pens at once.
 This set features seven needle-tipped pens in assorted sizes, as well as one chisel-tip pen, and comes in a nifty stand-up box that doubles as a pen holder.